Lubuto/Git_Definitions/README.md

 On GitHub, navigate to the main page of the repository.
 Under your repository name, click  Settings.
 Under Danger Zone, click Delete this repository.

+2. How to add a Remote

+To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.